RBeneroff/R-Blends/current.md

 - create a function to randomize the 10 color schemes that show on the explore page
 - R-Blends logo
 - customize Spectrum's color picker
+- if password or username wrong, shake or turn line red

 COMPLETE: MVP done
 - authentication (log in, sign up, log out)